pm2-hive/pm2-hive.github.io/docs/features/docker.md

 ## Docker Integration

-Starting from PM2 v2.x, a new binary is automatically installed: **pm2-docker**.
+Starting from PM2 v2.x, a new binary is automatically installed: **pm2-runtime**.

-The goal of pm2-docker is to wrap your applications into a proper Node.js production environment.
+The goal of pm2-runtime is to wrap your applications into a proper Node.js production environment.
 It solves major issues when running Node.js applications inside a container like:

-- Correct PID 1 signals Handling & Forwarding
-- Graceful application Start and Shutdown
-- Seamless application clustering to increase performance and reliability
+- Second Process Fallback for High Application Reliability
+- Process State Control
+- Automatic Application Monitoring to keep it always sane and high perf
+- Automatic Source Map Discovery and Resolving Support

-Further than that, using PM2 as a layer between the container and the application brings PM2 features like [application declaration file](/docs/usage/application-declaration/), [customizable log system](/docs/usage/log-management/), [source map support](/docs/usage/source-map-support/) and other great features to manage your Node.js application in production environment.
+Further than that, using PM2 as a layer between the container and the application brings PM2 features like [application declaration file](/docs/usage/application-declaration/), [customizable log system](/docs/usage/log-management/) and other great features to manage your Node.js application in production environment.

 ## Official Supported Docker Image